Versatile Video Representation via Feed-Forward 2D Gaussian Splatting Tokenization: Methodology

 \subsubsection{Gaussian Set Partitioning.}

 Though we can use $\cG$ with $K \times T$ 2D Gaussians to represent, the temporal redundancy across time steps remains unexploited.
-In particular, some 2D Gaussians may correspond to static content, such as background regions, whose parameters do not need to be updated at each time step $t$.
-Inspired by dynamic 3DGS methods~\cite{lee2024fully, wu2025swift4d}, we define these Gaussians as the static Gaussian set $\G_{\text{static}}$ and propose a GSP method to disentangle $\G_{\text{static}}$ from the full set $\cG$.
+In particular, some 2D Gaussian primitives may correspond to static content, such as background regions, whose parameters do not need to be updated at each time step $t$.
+Inspired by dynamic 3DGS methods~\cite{lee2024fully, wu2025swift4d}, we define these Gaussian primitives as the static Gaussian set $\G_{\text{static}}$ and propose a GSP method to disentangle $\G_{\text{static}}$ from the full set $\cG$.